manuGil/online-core/docs/source/radiometric-ops.rst

 Task 29
    In the Processing Tools, look for the SAGA  **Rank filter**.
 Select the *’tm1999_b4’* layer as the input grid.
 Set the *Search Mode* to *Square* and a Radius of 1.
 Use a *Rank (Percent)* of 50.
 This settings essentially define a **median filter**.
 Execute the filter.

-   Use the **Profile tool** to inspect the results and confirm the difference between the original image and the result of the  Average and Median filters.
+   Use the **Profile tool** to inspect the results and confirm the difference between the original image and the result of the *Average and Median* filters.
 Pay special attention to locations where you expect variations, for instance, around the edges between areas.

 Majority Filter
 ***************

 Task 30
-   Add the ``tm_xs_ml_classification.tif`` into the Map View; this layer contains a set of classes representing land cover.
+   Add the ``tm1999_tm_xs_ml_classification.tif`` into the Map View; this layer contains a set of classes representing land cover.
 You will notice that there are many isolated pixels inside some homogeneous areas.
 For example, the yellow pixels identify maise, which usually does not grow in such small parcels.

    In the **Processing Toolbox**, open the **r.neighbors** tool.
-Select *’tm1999_xs_ml_classifciation’* as input raster and set the neighbourhood operation as *’mode’* (also known as majority filter).
+Select *’tm1999_xs_ml_classifciation’* as input raster and set the neighbourhood operation as *’mode’* (also known as **majority filter**).

    The results will be shown as greyscale or black and white.
 You can apply a pseudocolour to visualise the results properly.
 Copy the style of the  *’tm1999_xs_ml_classifciation’* into the result of the majority filter layer.
 See :numref:`fig-copy-style`

    In the **Layer panel**, right-click on the *’tm1999_xs_ml_classifciation’*  layer and copy the style.
-Then right-click on the majority filter layer and paste the style.
+Then, right-click on the majority filter layer and paste the style.

 .. _fig-copy-style:
 .. figure:: _static/img/copy-style.png